-Stroller years are limited; but, when you're in them, you might believe there will never come a day when you won't be wrenching your collapsible carriage in and out of the trunk.
-If you're tiring of the stroll to the neighborhood park or hiking down grocery store aisles, broaden your horizons.
-Add another feather in your cap and consider packing that stroller to head for a trail - preferably one that accommodates said stroller.
+If a stroll to the neighborhood park is not enough to stretch your limbs, pack that stroller and head for a trail—preferably one that accommodates said stroller.
 Backpacking moms can enjoy our suggestions for traditional kid-friendly hikes; back-aching moms should read on to see ten suggestions for LA hikes with room for strollers to stride.
 We're sure there's one to please!
 (And for more suggestions, check out our family hiking guide!)

-Before you go, have a look at the following suggestions (the same ones we make for our family-friendly hiking trails suggestions).
-We want to make your outing is as seamless as possible:
+Before you go, have a look at the following suggestions to make your outing as seamless as possible:

-- Many trails have variable shade.
-No trees can mean hot sun; remember the sunscreen, hats, sunglasses, snacks, and lots of water.
+- Many trails have variable shade; remember the sunscreen, hats, sunglasses, snacks, and lots of water.

-- Weekends see a rise in visitors at all parks.
-This may mean competition for parking and more people on the trails.
+- Weekends see a rise in visitors at all parks, which can mean competition for parking and more people on the trails.

-- Due to recent state budget cuts, some parks have had to scale back staff, trail maintenance, and operating hours; some have even closed.
-Weather (rain, erosion, fires) can also impact trail availability.
-We advise you call ahead before you go to make sure your intended destination is ready to welcome you.
-Browsing this park closure list might also be helpful.
+- Weather (rain, erosion, fires) can impact trail availability.
+We advise you call ahead, just to make sure your intended destination is ready to welcome you.

 1. Eaton Canyon Nature Center